Rome

 And for the record, on any given street we walked in Rome, I saw more fountain pen shops than there are in all 23,000 square miles of northern California.

 It was winter and off-season, and yet every attraction was crowded in Rome.
 The outside of the Colosseum was so crowded we couldn't get close enough to get a decent photo without walking down a steep ramp that would've required an equally steep and ultimately unacceptable return trip uphill.
-Here's the best photo we could get from a far distance.
+Here are the best photos we could get from a far distance.

 The only pizza I ate away from the ship was in Rome and I didn't like it.
 It was a four-cheese pizza at Tempio di Bacco, and at least one of the cheeses tasted a lot like backyard dirt.
 Nevertheless, I did eat it all.